atk/solid-register/README.md

 ### I get errors that babel cannot find its polyfills

 Again maybe your aliases are to broad; narrow them down.
 Installing `@babel/plugin-transform-runtime` might be another viable option.
 It is now an optional peer dependency that will be used if installed.

+### I get an error that you cannot use `import` in a js file

+Add extensions to the compile.solid part of the solid-register configuration, as shown in the example above.

 ## Building solid-register